-As an alternative to paying your termly bill in full at the start of each term, you may pay us via a monthly direct debit on the first of each month throughout the year.
-Details are available from the Fees Administrator on request and the form is at the bottom of this page.
+As an alternative to paying your termly bill in full at the start of each term, you may pay us via a monthly direct debit on the first of each month throughout the year by special arrangement only.
+Details are available from Mrs Lorraine Dainty, the Fees Officer on request and the form is at the bottom of this page.
 If you are a UK taxpayer and your child is under 16, you may use childcare vouchers (that you arrange through your employer) to pay for Kim Club, boarding fees and (in some cases) holiday sports clubs.

 Should our direct debit request be returned by your bank unpaid, we will make an additional charge of £50 to cover our administration charges.
 The balance of your account will be due immediately.

-If you envisage problems in settling your account, please contact the Deputy Bursar, Mr Stephen Oliver, on 01480 862221.
+If you envisage problems in settling your account, please contact the Deputy Bursar, Mrs Krista Alves, on 01480 862221.
 We prefer to hear early on about any difficulties rather than receiving surprise rejections of direct debits and will always deal with your case with complete confidentiality.

 If you are a UK taxpayer and your child is under 16, you may use childcare vouchers (that you arrange through your employer) to pay for Kim Club, boarding fees and (in some cases) sports clubs.

 Our Advance Fee Payment Scheme allows bill payers to fund school fees via lump sums covering not less than two years at a time rather than making termly or monthly payments.
 We believe that it represents a worthwhile saving for a parent, guardian or grandparent as, under present tax regulations, the discount allowed is free of tax.

 You should note, however, that there are other ways of meeting the costs of a child’s education so you should seek the advice of your own financial adviser.